 Creating these steps gives you a growth path to walk down and see the results as you go.
 Let’s say that you have a goal of adding a dozen new employees over one year; this is, on average, one employee per month.
 Knowing what your goals are here gives you an idea of what you should be averaging but keeps you on track if you have faster or slower months.

 For instance, if you hire two employees in one month and none in another, you know that it averages out and that you are on the way to achieving your goal.
 Tracking goals is a great way to keep yourself on track and to prevent those highs and lows from throwing you off of your path.

 It is also essential to think about the necessary actions to complete those steps.
-Perhaps you have to implement some marketing into the mix of resources you need to make that step happen.
+Perhaps you have to implement some plumbing marketing ideas into the mix.
 Knowing what you need to get to that next step can make it all the more realistic to achieve and help keep a progression towards that goal.
 There are a ton of little actions and efforts that go into completing a dream; the more you can implement and adhere to, the better the chance you achieve that step or goal.

 Create Metrics for Goal Tracking

 Some goals are less tangible.
 For example, maybe you plan to increase the amount of revenue you accrue during a given year.
 That is a metric that you can calculate as you can track your numbers over a given period of days, weeks, or months and compare it to where you were the previous year.

 But some goals don’t have those metrics to make it easy to see how your company is developing.
 It is for those goals that you need to build a metric for yourself.